 In seedcracker finches from Cameroon, small- and large-billed birds specialize in cracking soft and hard seeds, respectively.
 If long-term climatic change resulted in all seeds becoming hard, what type of selection would then operate on the finch population?

-C) stabilizing selection
+C) random selection

 The recessive allele that causes phenylketonuria (PKU) is harmful, except when an infant's diet lacks the amino acid phenylalanine.
 What maintains the presence of this harmful allele in a population's gene pool?